List of automotive manufacturers by production: Overview

 The summary chart includes the five largest worldwide automotive manufacturing groups as of 2017 by number of vehicles produced.
-Those same groups have held the top 5 positions since 2007; only Hyundai / Kia had a lower rank until it took the fifth spot from DaimlerChrysler in 2006.
-Figures were compiled by the International Organization of Motor Vehicle Manufacturers (OICA):
+Those same groups held the top 5 positions 2007 to 2019; Hyundai Motor Group had a lower rank until it took the fifth spot in 2007 from the at that time split German-American auto manufacturer DaimlerChrysler, while Ford became surpassed by Honda in 2020, and even Nissan in 2021, before surpassing them again in 2022.
+Figures were compiled by the International Organization of Motor Vehicle Manufacturers (OICA) before the year 2018: